xarray-contrib/xarray-simlab/doc/faq.rst

 As with any other framework, xarray-simlab introduces an overhead compared to a simple, straightforward (but non-flexible) implementation of a model.
-The preliminary benchmarks that we have run show only a very small overhead, though.
+The preliminary benchmarks that we have run show only a very small (almost free) overhead, though.
 This overhead is mainly introduced by the thin object-oriented layer that model components (i.e., Python classes) together form.

 .. _Cython: http://cython.org/
 .. _Numba: http://numba.pydata.org/